jan-kasi/school-notes/notes/38 SEP Circularity and Descartes.md

 > *1B*: conclusion is derived from CDP premises--indeed, premises belonging to a special class of truths that are fully immune to doubt prior to establishing the general veracity of CDP propositions.
 > **Arc 2**

 1B clarifies Arc 1 by construing hyperbolic doubt as *bounded*.
 In this reading, Evil Deceiver Doubt is bounded in the sense that its skeptical power doesn't extend to all judgements: there is a special class of truths outside the bounds of doubt.
-One such example is the *cogito*; more importantly, the premises of M3 proofs for God are within this same category.
+The premises of M3 proofs for God are within this category.
 These special propositions can be perfectly known, even by atheists.

+There is a special doubt-proof class of premises prior to accepting CDR. (premise "God exists" as analytic)

 There is no circularity with Bounded Doubt interpretation because the truths serving as premises in the argument for CDR are perfectly knowable *independently* of that rule. i.e., the premises employed throughout Arcs 1 and 2 count as perfectly knowable *prior* to the knowledge of the CDR they help establish.